SkygearIO/features/features/user-profile.md

 ## New User Record

-The newly designed user record contains different information of user.By setting field-based ACL, user record can serve as both public profile and private profile.
+The newly designed user record contains different information of user.
+By setting field-based ACL, user record can contain public attributes and private attributes.

 The following table gives an example of the field-based ACL of user record
 fulfilling: 1) both username, email and status are readable and discoverable;